o3de/o3de-extras/Gems/O3DEReflect/README.md

 ### Function Specifiers

-- `BlueprintCallable` - Can be called from script canvas
+- `ScriptCallable` - Can be called from script canvas
-- `BlueprintPure` - Pure function (can be cached, shown differently in graph)
+- `ScriptPure` - Pure function (can be cached, shown differently in graph)
 - `CallInEditor` - Can be invoked from editor UI
 - `Server` / `Client` / `NetMulticast` - Network replication (future)